 I challenge anyone in mainland China to find a VPN server (outside mainland China of course) with a faster ping time than what I can get from ExpressVPN.
 To do this test simply open a command prompt (in Windows hold the Windows key and press R then type cmd).

-Now simply type the command "ping www.google.com" (without quotation marks).
+Now simply type the command “ping www.google.com” (without quotation marks).
 What is the average ping time?
 I usually get under 20ms with ExpressVPN Hong Kong 3 server.
 In the image below the average ping time is 17ms.
 If you can get a better ping time than this please send me an email or leave a comment at the bottom of this page.
-I am testing from Zhuhai which is quite close geographically to Hong Kong.
-If you are in Shenzhen then I suspect you can get an even faster time from this Hong Kong 3 server.
+I am testing in Guangdong, which is quite close geographically to Hong Kong.

 April 1, 2016 (7:00am update)

 I haven’t updated this website very much recently.
 I have been busy at work and just got back from a trip to Zhejiang province.
 Just a quick update to tell everyone what is working good for me recently.
 The Secure.Proxy extension from VPN.AC is still working but not as fast as it was during the time when the government was actively blocking VPNs.
 I think reason for the very fast speed was that Astrill users were mostly offline leaving more bandwidth available for the rest of us.
 I noticed that the Secure.Proxy extension was not as fast once Astrill finally updated their software and their proxy service (OpenWEB) was working again.
 Think of using the internet in mainland China as a giant intranet.
 The definition of an intranet: